Click Here

 Athletics Update: Fall Squads Jump Into Competition

-Girls’ varsity soccer traveled to Cambridge and delivered a dominant 5-0 victory.
-In her middle school debut, Lucy Rodriguez netted a hat trick (3 goals), while fellow sixth grader Serena Rosenfald added a goal and an assist.
+The girls’ varsity soccer team traveled to Cambridge and delivered a dominant 5-0 victory.
+In her middle school debut, Lucy Rodriguez netted a hat trick (three goals), while fellow sixth grader Serena Rosenfald added a goal and an assist.
 Seventh grader Piper Connors rounded out the scoring in an impressive team performance.

 The varsity volleyball squad battled hard in a tough match.
 Annika Cash, stepping into a leadership role of setter this season, impressed with her strong communication and energy, keeping the team’s spirit high throughout.